kubevault/kubevault/docs/vaultserver.md

   - **maxParallel** (int): Specifies the maximum number of concurrent operations to take place.

 #### PostgreSQL
-Contain the information to use postgreSQL storage as backend storage in vault.
+Contain the informations to use postgreSQL storage as backend storage in vault.
 Vault documention about postgreSQL can be found [here](https://www.vaultproject.io/docs/configuration/storage/postgresql.html).
   ```yaml
   backendStorage:
     postgreSQL: